 Unfortunately, the increase in population has come at a cost to the planet.
 According to the UN Environment and International Resource Panel, the extraction of materials to sustain the globe’s population has tripled in the last five decades.
 In 1970 for example, the world extracted 6 billion tonnes of fossil fuel compared to 15 billion in 2017.
 The same picture is replicated all across the board, including in categories like biomass (plant, animal, water etc), metals and non-metallic minerals.
 Non-metallic minerals currently contribute to the highest extraction at 44 billion tonnes.

-Looking at the 2019 Global Resources Outlook Report presented at the United Nations Environment Assembly 4 in Nairobi recently, we can determine that much of the materials extracted have been done in poor and developing countries.
+Looking at the 2019 Global Resources Outlook Report presented at the United Nations Environment Assembly 4 in Nairobi two years ago, we can determine that much of the materials extracted have been done in poor and developing countries.
 While this has contributed to the increase of their GDP, unfortunately, these resources are going to the wealthiest nations, despite the fact that developing countries are at an industrializing stage where they need to escalate the development of new infrastructure.

 This extraction of materials continues to create tremendous stress on the planet with experts warning that some impacts are irreversible.
 Some of the areas of concern are climate change, water stress, land-use related biodiversity loss, and now marine life threats because of pollution.
 For example, biomass extraction has contributed to around 17% of climate change and 80% of biodiversity loss in the last five decades.